ottypes/docs/README.md

 ### [ot-text](https://github.com/ottypes/text)

 This is the type you should use for normal plain-text editing.
-It can tranform operation with complexity N against operation with complexity N in O(N+M) time.
+It can tranform operation with complexity N against operation with complexity M in O(N+M) time.
 This makes it much faster than ot-text-tp2 implementation.

 ### [ot-text-tp2](https://github.com/ottypes/text)